Cats with Foreign Body Obstruction

 Ingestion of Foreign Bodies in Cats

-It is crucial that you do not induce vomiting to your pet without consulting with your vet first; this can result in more damage to the gastrointestinal system.
+It is essential that you do not induce vomiting to your pet without consulting with your vet first.
+This may result in more damage to the gastrointestinal system.
 Prognosis for foreign bodies is generally good with correct treatment, although severe damage caused by the obstructing object can worsen the prognosis.
 If you suspect your cat has ingested a foreign body, please schedule an appointment with a member of our Veterinary Team for further work-up and treatment.